1975 Canadian Soccer League season: Overview

 The boundaries of the league were once more located around the Montreal–Windsor corridor with the CSL returning to Windsor, Ontario with the Windsor Stars being granted a franchise.
 Oakville United was granted a franchise and a developmental team sponsored by the Ontario government called the Ontario Selects were placed in the Second Division.
 The league continued to have a presence in Montreal, Quebec with the Montreal Castors acquiring Montreal Cantalia's franchise rights.
+Two noted franchise applications were rejected at the annual league membership meeting held on December 15, 1974, the applications were submitted by London Marconi and St. Catharines Roma.
+St. Catharines failed to secure the necessary league votes, while London's bid was rejected by club member London City as they held the territorial rights to the region.

 The rivalry between the NSL and Toronto Metros of the North American Soccer League was further intensified with the Metros ownership attempting to lobby the Ontario Soccer Association (OSA) to place further restrictions on the allowance of imports, and with Toronto Croatia becoming part-owners with the Metros.
 On several occasions, some NSL teams outdrew the NASL club in attendance numbers.